Parts of the Human Digestive System

 Pharynx

-Pharynx is located in the throat close to your (windpipe), the throat gets food from your mouth when you swallow.
-The epiglottis is a part of pharynx that folds over your windpipe as you swallow to keep you from gagging (when food goes into your windpipe).
+The pharynx is located in the throat close to your (windpipe); the throat gets food from your mouth when you swallow.
+The epiglottis is a part of the pharynx that folds over your windpipe as you swallow to keep you from gagging (when food goes into your windpipe).
 A progression of solid compressions inside the throat called peristalsis conveys food to your stomach.

 Stomach

-The stomach is an empty organ like a pouch, that holds food while it is being blended in with stomach proteins.
+The stomach is an empty organ, like a pouch, that holds food while it is being blended in with stomach proteins.
 These enzymes proceed with the most common way of separating the food into a usable structure.
-Cells in the coating of your stomach discharge strong acid and enzymes that are liable for the digestion of food.
-At the point when the substance of the stomach are sufficiently prepared, they’re delivered into the small intestine.
+Cells in the coating of your stomach discharge strong acids and enzymes that are responsible for the digestion of food.
+At the point when the substances in the stomach are sufficiently prepared, they’re delivered into the small intestine.

 Small Intestine

-There are three portions, the duodenum, jejunum, and ileum, the small digestive tract is a long tube which is coiled loosely in the abdomen (spread out, it would be in excess of 20 feet in length).
+There are three portions: the duodenum, jejunum, and ileum.
+The small digestive tract is a long tube that is coiled loosely in the abdomen (spread out, it would be in excess of 20 feet in length).
 The small intestine proceeds with the most common way of separating food by utilizing enzymes delivered by the pancreas and bile from the liver.
-Bile is a compound that guides in the absorption of fat and takes out side-effects from the blood.
+Bile is a compound that guides the absorption of fat and takes out side effects from the blood.
 The duodenum is generally answerable for proceeding with the most common way of separating food, with the jejunum and ileum being principally liable for the retention of supplements into the circulatory system.

 Large Intestine

-The large intestine is a 5-to a 6-foot-long solid tube that interfaces the cecum (the initial segment of the internal organ to the rectum (the last piece of the internal organ).
-It is comprised of the cecum, the climbing (right) colon, the cross over (across) colon, the plunging (left) colon, and the sigmoid colon (purported for its “S” shape; the Greek letter for S is known as the sigma), which associates with the rectum.
+The large intestine is a 5- to 6-foot-long solid tube that interfaces the cecum (the initial segment of the internal organ) with the rectum (the last piece of the internal organ).
+It is comprised of the cecum, the climbing (right) colon, the cross-over (across) colon, the plunging (left) colon, and the sigmoid colon (purported for its “S” shape; the Greek letter for S is known as the sigma), which is associated with the rectum.

-Stool, or waste left over from the stomach related interaction, is gone through the colon through peristalsis (compressions), first in a fluid state and at last in strong structure as the water is eliminated from the stool.
+Stool, or waste left over from the stomach-related interaction, is passed through the colon through peristalsis (compressions), first in a fluid state and at last in a strong structure as the water is eliminated from the stool.

 Rectum

-The rectum (Latin for “straight”) is an 8-inch chamber that interfaces the colon to the butt.
-The rectum must get stool from the colon, to tell you there is stool to be emptied and to hold the stool until clearing occurs.
+The rectum (Latin for “straight”) is an 8-inch chamber that interfaces the colon with the buttocks.
+The rectum must get stool from the colon to tell you there is stool to be emptied and to hold the stool until clearing occurs.

 Anus

 The anus is the last organ of the gastrointestinal system.
 It comprises the pelvic floor muscles and the two anal sphincters (inner and outside muscles).
-The coating of the upper butt is specific to identify the rectal substances.
-It tells us whether the substance is fluid, gas, or strong.
+The coating of the upper buttocks is specific to identifying the rectal substances.
+It tells us whether the substance is fluid, gaseous, or strong.

 Accessory Organs